UST-MICO/grapheditor/docs/resizing.rst

 Below is the structure of an example resize overlay inside the graph svg.
 The ``resize-overlay```group contains one ``rect`` with the class ``outline`` and one group for each resize handle.
 The resize handles use the static templates for markers.
-Use the :js:attr:`~ResizeOverlayOptions.handleTemplate` (or :js:attr:`~ResizeOverlayOptions.cornerHandleTemplate`) setting to set the template to use.
+Use the :js:attr:`~ResizeOverlayOptions.handleTemplate?` (or :js:attr:`~ResizeOverlayOptions.cornerHandleTemplate?`) setting to set the template to use.
 All resize handles have the class ``resize-handle`` and classes corresponding to their position (``top``, ``bottom``, ``left``, ``right``) and type (``horizontal``, ``vertical``, ``corner``) of handle.

 .. code-block:: html